-Employers which are permitted to use one or more of the above methods will often be paying, for a time, contributions less than the theoretical contribution rate.
+Employers which are permitted to use one or more of the above methods will often be paying, for a time, contributions less than required to meet their funding target, over the appropriate time horizon with the required likelihood of success.
 Such employers should appreciate that:

-- their true long term liability (i.e. the actual eventual cost of benefits payable to their employees and exemployees) is not affected by the choice of method, - lower contributions in the short term will be assumed to incur a greater loss of investment returns on the deficit.
-Thus, deferring a certain amount of contribution will lead to higher contributions in the long-term, and - it will take longer to reach full funding, all other things being equal.
+- their true long term liability (i.e. the actual eventual cost of benefits payable to their employees and exemployees) is not affected by the pace of paying contributions; - lower contributions in the short term will be assumed to incur a greater loss of investment returns on the deficit.
+Thus, deferring a certain amount of contribution may lead to higher contributions in the long-term; and - it may take longer to reach their funding target, all other things being equal.